How to Read the Food Label to Lower Fat in Your Diet

 - Light or Lite in fat– means the food must have 50% or less fat than the comparable food.

-In excess, both fats can raise your bad cholesterol.
+In excess, both saturated and trans fats can raise your bad cholesterol.
 Most of us should limit our daily saturated fat intake to 12 grams or less.
 Choose foods that claim to be “low in saturated fat” or that contains 2 grams or less saturated fat per serving.

-Trans fat is a trickier one: the Nutrition Facts panel of the food label does provide grams of trans fat yet.
-This means it is up to you to limit foods that contain the words partially hydrogenated or hydrogenated in the ingredients list.
+Trans fat is a trickier one: Limit foods that contain the words partially hydrogenated or hydrogenated in the ingredients list.
 Baked goods like donuts, cookies, crackers and pies as well as fried foods are high in trans fats.

 Make an effort each week to read a new food label.
 Practice over time will help you feel more comfortable with food label reading.